Monotheism is one of the similarities between Islam and Christianity and monotheism is also one of the major differences.

 - The Prophet Isaiah (Isaiah 48:16)

-Jesus gives the definitive answer to this question (John 10:30):
+In the gospels Jesus Christ gives the definitive answer to true monotheism.4

 - Jesus has an Old Testament name meaning “Yahweh saves” (Matthew 1:21; cf. Jonah 2:9).